dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/36_Galois_Theory_Computations.md

 Some useful tricks:

 - To show $f$ is irreducible, it suffices to show it is irreducible over any $\FF_p[x]$.
+- A quadratic with no real roots is irreducible.
 - The degree of $[\QQ(\alpha): \QQ]$ is the degree of $\min_{\alpha}(x)$, or any irreducible polynomial with $\alpha$ as a root.
 - The size $\# G(f)$ is the degree $[\SF(f) : \QQ]$.
 - $\QQ(\zeta_a) = \QQ(\zeta_b) \iff a = 3b$ and $b$ is odd.